Creating a NIEM IEPD

 Generating the IEPD can be considered an iterative process.
 You might perform a generation of just your namespace schemas before you have completed your Model Package Description, and before you have defined your conformance targets.
 You might generate with a fully described MPD instance and conformance targets before you have defined your Information Models.
 You can continue to update your model and generate your IEPD however you see fit.

-The Generate NIEM MPD Schemas window will open.
+The Generate NIEM MPD Schemas window opens.

 This window lists the Namespace Schemas that are used in your model, and you can select which of these to generate.
 You can also choose which of the NIEM infrastructure schemas to include in the generation.